marshallw0706/CEN3031-Project/Sprint1.md

     10. As a musician, I want to be automatically connected with people who share similar musical attributes to me.

+    11. As a User, I want to be able to create an account so that I can share my music and get feedback from other people.

+    12. As a System administrator, I want to safely store user data so that it cannot be accessed by unauthorized individuals.

+    13. As a User I want to be able to customize my profile page so that it can match my personality.

 What issues your team planned to address?